Information for Ukrainian refugees

 Compensation

 The care provider can claim the costs partially or in full under the Ukrainian Refugee Medical Care Scheme (RMO) or in accordance with the Essential Medical Care for Uninsured Persons Subsidy Scheme [Subsidieregeling Medisch Noodzakelijke Zorg voor Onverzekerden].
-You can find more information about this at refugeehelp.nl/care-allowance and at zorgverzekeringslijn.nl.
+You can find more information about this at refugeehelp.nl/care-allowance and on the website of zorgverzekeringslijn.nl.

 GP’s in Amersfoort

-If you have not yet visited a GP and reside at a municipal reception centre, your administrator has registration forms for GPs in the city who can register new patients.
-Unfortunately, you cannot choose your GP; the administrator will divide everyone equally between the GPs.
-This ensures that practices do not become overcrowded.
-If you have you already been to a GP in the city, Then you can remain their patient.
+Do you need a GP?
+If you have not yet been to see a GP and you live in a municipal reception centre, ask your community coach which GP in the city you can go to.
+Have you already been to a GP in the city?
+Then you can remain their patient.

 Medication info in other languages